qbart/qbart.github.io/content/3d/_index.md

       - "2025/raft-2.png"
   - title: "Shading tutorial"
     date: "2025-12-18"
     description: "Did not model this, scene comes from the tutorial.
-I was playing the shading and materials."
+I was playing with the shading and materials."
     images:
       - "2025/scene.png"
 ---